IvanI3/nginx-ingress-configmap/README.md

 This "project" is a fail2ban action and some supporting configs, which allow to use fail2ban when docker-mailserver runs in Kubernetes container behing nginx-ingress TCP proxy, using HAPROXY mode.

 # About
-I've got my own installation of  **super-easy-to-use** mail-server-in-a-box [Docker Mailserver](https://docker-mailserver.github.io/docker-mailserver/edge/).
+I've got my own installation of  **super-easy-to-use** mail-server-in-a-box [Docker Mailserver](https://docker-mailserver.github.io/docker-mailserver/edge/) aka DMS.
 It runs in public cloud, behind the load balancer with nginx-ingress in a Kubernetes container.
 Basic description of this configuration is [here](https://docker-mailserver.github.io/docker-mailserver/edge/config/advanced/kubernetes/).

 This configuration doesn't allow to use built-in fail2ban with iptables action, because DMS container does't see real IP addresses at TCP level (DMS works in HAPROXY mode).
 So, one of the way to block annoying IPs - use nginx-ingress resource.